cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

 .. requirement:: A_FUNCTIONAL_PARTITIONING_01

-  The Memory module shall arbitrate memory requests from both the fetch module and the loadstore module.
+  The memory module shall arbitrate memory requests from both the fetch module and the loadstore module.

+.. requirement:: A_MEMORY_01

+   The memory module shall give priority access to the external memory bus for the fetch module.

 .. requirement:: A_FUNCTIONAL_PARTITIONING_02

-  The Fetch module shall implement the instruction fetch stage of the pipeline.
+  The fetch module shall implement the instruction fetch stage of the pipeline.

 .. requirement:: A_INSTRUCTION_FETCH_01
-  :rationale: Pipeline stages are all run in parallel, refer to section 5.2.
+  :rationale: Pipeline stages are all run in parallel.

-  The fetch module shall fetch instructions continuously starting on the clock cycle after rst i is deasserted, providing them to the decode module one after the other.
+  The fetch module shall fetch instructions continuously starting on the clock cycle after rst_i is deasserted, providing them to the decode module one after the other.

 .. requirement:: A_FUNCTIONAL_PARTITIONING_03

-  The Decode module shall implement the decode stage of the pipeline.
+  The decode module shall implement the decode stage of the pipeline.

 .. requirement:: A_FUNCTIONAL_PARTITIONING_04

-   The Register module shall implement the internal general-purpose registers.
+   The register module shall implement the internal general-purpose registers.

 .. requirement:: A_FUNCTIONAL_PARTITIONING_05

-   The Execute module shall implement the execute stage of the pipeline.
+   The execute module shall implement the execute stage of the pipeline.

 .. requirement:: A_FUNCTIONAL_PARTITIONING_06

-   The Loadstore module shall implement the load/store stage of the pipeline.
+   The loadstore module shall implement the load/store stage of the pipeline.

 .. requirement:: A_FUNCTIONAL_PARTITIONING_07

-   The Writeback module shall implement the write-back stage of the pipeline.
+   The writeback module shall implement the write-back stage of the pipeline.

 .. requirement:: A_FUNCTIONAL_PARTITIONING_08

-  The Hazard module shall handle the detection of data and control hazards as well as trigger the associated pipeline stalls and bubble drops.
+  The hazard module shall handle the detection of data and control hazards as well as trigger the associated pipeline stalls and bubble drops.

 Hazard management
 -----------------